Computing and Internet

 A Parents' Guide to Technology is an online resource providing advice for parents about the benefits, capabilities and potential risks of smartphones, gaming devices, tablets and internet-enabled media players.
-It introduces some of the most popular devices, such as the BlackBerry, iPhone, iPod Touch and 3DS, highlighting safety tools that are available, as well as setting out top tips to help parents encourage their children to stay safe when using these technologies.
+It introduces some of the most popular devices, such as iPhone and android, xbox and playstation highlighting safety tools that are available, as well as setting out top tips to help parents encourage their children to stay safe when using these technologies.

-Click on the link to access this resource.
+Click on the link to access this website.

 Useful Information from Internet Safety Presentation